Pairwise optimal coupling of multiple random variables: Coupling constructions

 \begin{prop} For any collection $\cS$ of random variables taking values in a common countable set, there exists a coupling such that, for any $X,Y \in \cS$,

 Moreover, this expression is at least $1-F(\dTV(X,Y))$. \end{prop}

 We emphasize that we do not assume that $\cS$ is a countable collection, but rather only that all random variables in $\cS$ are supported in a fixed countable set.
 Indeed, our construction gives a coupling of \emph{all} random variables supported in the given set.
-As explained below (after \cref{P:couplingI}), this coupling can be extended to non-discrete random variables by a limiting procedure.
-This proves the existence of a coupling with the desired properties when $\cS$ consists of countably many real random variables; see \cref{sec:proof-main-thm}.

 \begin{proof} Suppose that the random variables take values in a countable set $U$.
 Let $\{E_u\}_{u\in U}$ be independent $\Exp(1)$ random variables.
 Fix a random variable $X\in\cS$ and denote $p_u := \P(X=u)$.
 Now define